Accreditation

 Master of Arts in Theology

-Since 2017, 57 seminarians have earned the Master of Divinity degree and of those, 17 (30%) also received the Master of Arts in Theology degree.
-Eighty-nine percent of the seminarians that earned the MA in Theology degree were ordained in the Roman Catholic Priesthood.
-Seventy-four percent of students that completed the degree since 2017 chose the coursework option instead of the thesis option.
-The coursework option is no longer available, only the thesis option (effective 2021).
-Graduates must have a GPA greater than 3.0 and successfully defend their thesis.
+Since 2017, 80 seminarians have earned the Master of Divinity degree and of those, 19 (24%) also received the Master of Arts in Theology degree.
+Ninety-five percent of the seminarians that earned the MA in Theology degree were ordained in the Roman Catholic Priesthood within two years of graduation.
+Graduates must have a GPA greater than 3.0 and orally defend a thesis paper, if written.
+Between 2016-2021, 82% of MA graduates chose a coursework option rather than a thesis.
+In 2021, the coursework option was discontinued, so from 2021 to the present, 100% of MA graduates have successfully orally defended a thesis.

-Table 2: MA in Theology graduate statistics last seven years.
+Table 2: MA in Theology graduate statistics last eight years.

 BA in Theology Completion Degree Program

-• Since 2015, ninety percent of those that successfully completed the program advanced to Major Seminary.
+• Since 2016, 7/8 or 88% percent of those that successfully completed the program advanced to Major Seminary.

-• Since 2015, eighty percent of BA graduates have been ordained or are continuing their studies towards ordination in the Roman Catholic Priesthood.
+• Since 2016, 6/8 or 75% percent of BA graduates have been ordained or are continuing their studies towards ordination in the Roman Catholic Priesthood.

-• The average time to completion for the BA Degree Completion program is 2.0 years.
+• For students starting after 2016, the average time to completion for the BA Degree Completion program has been 1.5 years.